ArchipelagoMW/Archipelago/docs/api.md

 ## Language

-AP uses python3 for generation, server and web host.
-The seed generation will be written in python3, the client that connects to the server to sync items can be in any language that allows using websockets.
+AP world are written in python3.
+Clients that connect to the server to sync items can be in any language that allows using WebSockets.

 ## Coding style